n-roth12/FFB-Draft-App/README.md

 # FFB-Draft-App
 A web application to help fantasy football players perform better in their drafts.
-Wesbite can be viewed at https://ffbdrafthelper.com or https://ffbproject.herokuapp.com.
+Wesbite can be viewed at https://ffbproject.herokuapp.com.

 ## Website Pages